 What is ventricular tachycardia (VT)?

 Ventricular tachycardia (VT) is a fast, abnormal heart rate.
-It begins in your heart’s lower chambers, called the ventricles.
-VT is defined as 3 or more heartbeats in a row, at a rate of more than 120 beats a minute.
+It starts in your heart’s lower chambers, called the ventricles.
+VT is defined as 3 or more heartbeats in a row, at a rate of more than 100 beats a minute.
 If VT lasts for more than a few seconds at a time, it can become life-threatening.
-The rapid heartbeat does not give your heart enough time to fill with blood before it contracts again.
+Sustained VT is when the arrhythmia lasts for more than 30 seconds, otherwise the VT is called nonsustained.
+The rapid heartbeat doesn't give your heart enough time to fill with blood before it contracts again.
 This can affect blood flow to the rest of your body.

 What causes VT?

 VT is produced by two mechanisms: 1) an abnormal heart circuit within the ventricular muscle that is set in motion or triggered (called reentry) or 2) abnormal ventricular muscle that becomes self activated (called automaticity).
 VT can occur in an otherwise healthy, or structurally normal heart.
 It can also occur as a result of damage or scar in the heart from prior heart disease.
 VT that occurs in the setting of structural heart disease is more concerning and often can be life threatening while VT that occurs in a structurally normal heart can be benign, if it stops on its own.
 Any heart condition that results in damage and scar to ventricular muscle can produce VT.
 It also be caused by an inherited arrhythmia (such as long QT syndrome or Brugada syndrome).

 VT is often linked to other heart problems that can damage or change normal heart muscle function.
 Damaged heart muscles can create abnormal electrical circuits that result in VT.
 You may be more at risk for VT if you have:

 Some types of genetic diseases can also lead to VT.
 These include: